aleshaleksey/fansys23/skills.md

   - When evidence gets to a certain age, any further deterioration can make it impossible to date.
 Therefore the DM should use common sense (eg "This blood is exactly 129381 years, 4 days and 3 minutes old!" is silly).
 - **Detect Tampering**: Determine that something has been tampered with or if there is something that is missing.
   - Threshold = Threshold of roll used to tamper.
+- **Special**: A character with terrain mastery has a +4 to "prospect" in that terrain.
 - **Take care**: Yes.
 - **Try again**: Yes.